Waytha Moorthy Ponnusamy: Support and collaboration with BN

 On 18 April 2013, after the ban of HINDRAF was surprisingly lifted and registration suddenly approved, Waytha Moorthy and the then ruling government Barisan Nasional (BN) had signed the Memorandum of Understanding (MoU).
 At the MoU signing ceremony, Waytha Moorthy had also urged Indian voters to vote for BN in 2013 General Election (GE13), saying only the ruling coalition can take care of the community's welfare.

 Joining the government of BN as Deputy Minister

-Wathya Moorthy was appointed as Senator and deputy minister in the Prime Minister's Department after BN formed the government following a simple majority seat victory in the GE13.
+Wathya Moorthy was appointed Senator and deputy minister in the Prime Minister's Department after BN formed the government following a simple majority seat victory in the GE13.
 Amidst the Indian has voted for the Pakatan Rakyat (PR) in GE13 was 50.56%, Waythamoorthy said that he and HINDRAF would be able to solve the issue of stateless Indians in the country within five years.

 He was the first Hindu-activism NGO leader in the nation to be appointed into the government's administration as a Deputy Minister.